Just the mental model

 Separate the procedure from the tool so the usage pattern is reusable, reviewable, and teachable.

-Real-world analog: Make and similar checked-in procedure files.
+Real-world analog: Make and similar committed automation scripts.

 Add policy and logging around the tool without editing the tool itself.